[Major revision–posted 9/6/24 (replaces 11/18/22 edition)]

 1. Withdrawal from Classes (Dropping to Zero Hours)

 a.
-Students, undergraduate, graduate, and professional, who find it necessary to withdraw from the university prior to the end of a fall and/or spring semester or first or second summer sessions should submit an online withdrawal request to the Office of the Registrar.
+Students (undergraduate, graduate, and professional) who find it necessary to withdraw from the university prior to the end of a term should submit an online withdrawal request to the Office of the Registrar.
 Students must clear all administrative holds from various academic or administrative departments prior to withdrawing officially from the university.
 Students under 18 years of age should consult their parents/guardians and secure written permission prior to official withdrawal from the university.
-The notation of W (withdraw) will be recorded.
+The notation of W (withdraw) will be recorded and is non-punitive for GPA purposes.
 Administrative withdrawals will be processed according to OP 34.29, Administrative Withdrawals.

-b.
-Student athletes must receive clearance from the Athletic Academic Advising Office as a part of the withdrawal procedure
+c.
+Student athletes must receive clearance from the Athletic Academic Advising Office as a part of the withdrawal procedure.

 2. Dropping a Course